 Vitamin A // Retinol

-Acute vitamin A toxicity (hypervitaminosis), caused by preformed vitamin A (retinol), which is rapidly absorbed and slowly cleared from the body, is relatively rare.
+Acute vitamin A toxicity (hypervitaminosis), caused by very high doses of preformed vitamin A (retinol), which is rapidly absorbed and slowly cleared from the body, is relatively rare.
 Symptoms include nausea, headache, fatigue, loss of appetite, dizziness, dry skin, and brain swelling (cerebral edema) (1).

 Chronic toxicity results from the ingestion of high amounts of preformed vitamin A for months or years.
 Intakes of more than 25,000 IU/day for over 6 years, or more than 100,000 IU/day for over 6 months are considered toxic, but there is wide interindividual variability (35).
 Severe cases of hypervitaminosis A may result in liver damage, bleeding (hemorrhage), and coma.